Setting Limits with Toddlers

 We then turned to the night’s theory.
 I won’t recap the discussion here, but I’ll share an experiment April described.
 Of late, her daughter has been afraid of the dark, pitching battles around shutting off the lights at night.
 After reading Listen, April tried something different.
 She went through the bedtime routine and then calmly told her daughter that she’d soon be shutting off the lights.
 Her daughter started crying.
 Instead of reasoning, ignoring, bribing, or reprimanding, she stayed close to her daughter and listened to her daughter’s upset.
 April made no move toward the lights but when her daughter’s crying subsided, she again said that she’d soon be shutting off the lights.
 Her daughter again burst into tears and once more April stayed close and listened to the tears.
 Again, the tears stopped and April said she’d soon shut off the lights.
 This went on until finally her daughter asked if she could shut off the lights.
 Together, April and her daughter switched off the lights and her daughter fell asleep.

 April held the line.
 She was not permissive.
 The lights were going off.
-And yet she hung in there close with her daughter’s feelings about the limit.
-It seemed as though the opportunity to cry her way through an upset shifted something for April’s daughter: perhaps a fear of the dark, or maybe tension around sleeping alone, or possibly some accumulated upset from a day in the life of a toddler – who really knows?
+And yet she hung in close with her daughter’s feelings about the limit.
+The opportunity to cry her way through an upset shifted something for April’s daughter: perhaps a fear of the dark, maybe tension around sleeping alone, or possibly some accumulated upset from a day in the life of a toddler – who really knows?
 The point is that April gave her daughter a chance to work through big, upsetting feelings by holding a limit and offering warm attention.

 It is my experience that when we can offer our children this kind of limit-setting, it is a gift.
 We are rewarded with increased closeness and the pleasure of helping our children move through their hardest feelings.